-The USS Monitor was the first of 15 marine protected areas that make up the National Marine Sanctuary System, which includes more than 600,000 square miles of marine and Great Lakes waters.
-The sanctuary boundaries one square mile protect the wreck of the USS Monitor, which lies 16 miles southeast of Cape Hatteras, North Carolina.
+The USS Monitor was the first of the marine protected areas that make up the National Marine Sanctuary System.
+The sanctuary boundaries protect the wreck of the USS Monitor, which lies southeast of Cape Hatteras, North Carolina.
 Since its sinking in 1862, the Monitor has become a productive artificial reef.

 While most of the research conducted in the Monitor sanctuary has focused on the archaeological documentation of the shipwreck, NOAA scientists are now interested in studying the water quality and marine environment of the wreck site.
 A NOAA data buoy installed in the sanctuary in 2006 is providing scientists and the public the opportunity to monitor weather and sea conditions 24 hours a day.